twitch0001/twitch0001/README.md

 ### Hey!
 I'm twitch!
-I'm a young programmer who enjoys writing large scale applications.
-Currently studying Computer Science.
+I'm a programmer who enjoys writing Python and tinkering with electronics.
+Currently studying Electronic Engineering.
 ### Skill Set

 #### Programming Languages
-I enjoy writing Python and Elixir and I'm currently learning C (with QMK)
+I enjoy writing Python and sometimes C (with QMK)

 #### Systems
 I am very confident with Linux and have been using it for the past 6 years (almost daily for the last 2 years).

-#### Software
+#### Skills
-I have experience with: Docker, docker-compose, Prometheus, Grafana & some experience with RabbitMQ .
-I am willing to learn Kubernetes or anything else required.

-### Data
+* Python
+- Particularly in asynchronous applications
-- Comfortable with SQL
+- FastAPI/Starlette
-- Experience deploying, maintaining and using PostgreSQL
+* SQL - PostgreSQL
-- Experience with: Redis, Cassanda & Elasticsearch
+* Elixir
+* Creating and Using REST/CRUD HTTP APIs
+* Linux - mostly Debian
+* Some Java & Kotlin
+* Previous use of Javascript & Vue for a large project.

+##### Electronics
+* Good at soldering
+* KiCad
+* Limited C in embedded systems (mostly QMK)

 ### Extra
 📫 Contact: